Our contributor, Tessa Huff, is sharing a bright new cake recipe….

 1/4 cup lavender simple syrup

 - Place egg whites and sugar in the bowl of an electric mixer.
 Gently whisk to combine.
 Fill a medium saucepan with a couple inches of water and place over medium heat.
 Place mixing bowl on top of the saucepan to create a double boiler.
-Heat until egg mixture is hot to the touch (about 155-165 degrees on a candy thermometer).
+While whisking, heat until the egg mixture reaches 160 degrees on a candy thermometer.

 - Once hot, carefully transfer the bowl back to the mixer fitted with a whisk attachment.
-Beat on high until the bowl of the mixer is room temperature.
-Stop mixer and swap out the whisk for the paddle.
+Beat the egg/sugar mixture on high for about 7 to 10 minutes, or until the outside of the bowl returns to room temperature and the meringue holds stiff peaks.

-- Beat on medium-low and add in the butter, vanilla, and lavender simple syrup.
+- Add in the vanilla extract and lavender simple syrup.
 Turn mixer up to medium-high and beat until silky smooth.

 2 tablespoons fresh lemon juice